 6 Ways to Encourage Your Baby to Roll Over

 - Provide your baby lots of tummy time starting right at birth.
 You can start with five minutes a few times a day and build up to 20 minutes a few times per day by three months.

 - Allow your baby to look at visually stimulating toys and objects.
-Hold the object eight to ten inches from your baby’s face while she is lying on her back (that is the distance that she can best process vision).
+Hold the object eight to ten inches from your baby’s face while lying on her back (that is the distance that she can best process vision).
 Move the object in an arc in front of your baby’s face and encourage her to track the item left and right.
-As she turns her head see if she turns her body as well.
+As she turns her head, see if she turns her body as well.

 - Hold your baby upright while snuggling and in vertical baby carriers against your body to help him develop trunk strength.